anp-scp/django-to-rest/docs/full_guide/adding_custom_serializer.md

 title: Adding custom Serializer
 ---

-As mentioned earlier, `to_rest.decorators.restifyModel` decorator can also be used with parameters.
-The custom serializer needs to be passed via the parameter `customViewParams`.
+!!!
+Note

+    It is advised to go through point 2 of [Marking models to create REST APIs](marking_model_for_REST.md)

 Let us consider the below model:

 ```py title="models.py" linenums="1"
 from django.db import models